IliasGeoSo/High_Throughput_MPRA_Non_B_DNA/README.md

 **The code and graphs provided are part of the manuscript entitled: "High-throughput characterization of the role of non-B DNA motifs on promoter function"**

-This reposiotry and its sub-folders contain the scripts and tables for the generation of figures for this manuscript.
+This repository and its sub-folders contain the scripts and tables for the generation of figures for this manuscript.

 The file Promoter_figures.nb.html contains the code and vizualizations for the majority of the analyses in the manuscript.